A Milbridge Woman Directs The New Diane Keaton Movie ‘Mack & Rita’ - NewsBreak

 Let's be real.
 Driving a car sucks.
 I mean, I like getting where I need to go, but half the time, there are as many stupid driving laws as there are ones that actually make sense.
 It even goes back as far as the test itself.
 Like, I get parallel parking, but why do you need to back up 100 feet in a straight line?
 And how come they never teach you to back into a parking space?

-After I got off the air this morning, and did some ‘office stuff’ then I ran an errand, which upon completion had me thinking lunch.
-Being close enough to Bucksport my destination was Carrier’s Mainely Lobster at Routes 1 & 46.
-What did I have you ask?...
+After running an errand yesterday late morning, I was thinking lunch.
+Being close enough to Bucksport my destination was Carrier’s Mainely Lobster on Routes 1 & 46.
+What did I have you ask?
+Lobster roll?
+No. Oh, then a crab roll?
+No. Hmm, the haddock nuggets and fries?
+No again.

 Brewer, ME